Ariana (name)

 Ariana is a Latin feminine given name.
 Arianna and Ariane are the two most common variations.
-It derives from the Greek origin name Ariadne meaning "most holy" or "very pure".
+It derives from the Greek origin name Ariadne.

 Etymology

 The name Ariana is the Latinized form of the Ancient Greek name Ariadne (αρι αδνος; Ἀριάδνη; Ariadna; "most holy"), the daughter of Minos, King of Crete, and his queen Pasiphaë, daughter of Helios, the god of the sun, from Greek mythology.

 Ariana, a term in classical history, from Latin Arianus, Ariana, from Greek Arianē, Areianē, names applied in classical times to the eastern part of ancient Iran and to its inhabitants.
 Ancient Iranians used the name in reference to themselves (Old Persian ariya-), hence Iran.
 Ultimately from Sanskrit arya- "compatriot;" in later language "noble, of good family.", was a general geographical term used by some Greek and Roman authors of antiquity for an extensive territory in Central Asia, comprising the eastern part of the Persian empire, now all of Afghanistan and a part of Iran and southeast of Tajikistan.
 The name of Iran (Persia) originates from the Old Persian word airiyanem (Ariana) meaning "[The Land] of the Aryans".

 Ariana is sometimes used as a Welsh name, an elaboration of Welsh: arian “silver.”